 A calibration function is established from the results of a number of parallel measurements performed with a Standard Reference Method (SRM).
 The variability of the measured values obtained with the AMS is then evaluated against the required uncertainty.
 There is a problem in fully complying with EN14181 since there is no regulation on N_2O emissions level and measurement uncertainty limit.
-According to EN14181, the QAL2 test including the SRM need to be conducted by an independent "testing house" or laboratory which has to be accredited to EN ISO/IEC 17025.
-The QAL2 test is expected to be conducted in January 2010.
+According to EN14181, the QAL2 test including the SRM needs to be conducted by an independent "testing house" or laboratory which has to be accredited to EN ISO/IEC 17025.
+The QAL2 test will be conducted following commissioning of the analyser in early 2010.